 Meanwhile, wash the steaks and pat them dry.
 Place on a wooden board and make a few short cuts at the edge of each steak to break the tissue.
 Sprinkle with salt and black pepper and tenderize on both sides.

-Break the eggs into a deep plate and beat with a fork until whites and yolks combine.
+Break the eggs into a bowl and beat with a fork until whites and yolks combine.
 Spoon in the milk and beat again to make a thin mixture.

-Put the flour and breadcrumbs in two other deep plates.
+Put the flour and breadcrumbs in two other bowls.
 Dust each steak in the flour first, then dip it in the egg mixture, and roll in the breadcrumbs to finish the coating.

 Put the coated steaks aside on a clean tray and leave to rest.